zhichunguo/ZhichunGuo/content/authors/zhichunguo/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - Graph Machine Learning
+  - Molecular Representation Learning

 # Education to show in About widget
 education: